Submitting an article

 The Monash University Law Review is a refereed journal.
 Articles, case commentaries, legislative comments and law reform critiques provisionally accepted by the Editors will be assessed by at least two independent referees.

 All contributions should be word processed, double spaced, and on one side of the page only.
 Footnotes should be set out at the foot of each page.
 Contributions should conform to The Australian Guide to Legal Citation (4th ed, 2018).
 Furthermore, contributions should not include defamatory, offensive or privacy intrusive matter.

-An abstract of not more than 200 words summarising the article should be included on a separate page.
+An abstract of not more than 200 words summarising the article should be included.

 Submitting your article